dpezely/mpd-notify/README.md

 Get dependencies, on Debian/Ubuntu:

-	sudo apt-get install mpd mpc python-notify
+	sudo apt-get install mpd mpc python3 python3-notify2

-Install these scripts into the following subdirectory:
+Install into a subdirectory known by your $PATH environment variable, such as:

-(or put in location accessible to $PATH and update scripts)
+- `/usr/local/bin/`

-	~/bin/mpd-notify/
+- `~/bin/`

 Revise music, playlists subdirectories: